DETAILED ACTION

 As to claim 3, Isaka teaches the method according to claim 1, wherein the biological sample is blood, plasma or serum (Isaka Para [0018]: blood, plasma, or serum samples).

-As to claim 4, Isaka teaches the method according to claim 1, wherein formula (I) with a correlation coefficient of R≥0.5, or R≥0.8, is used (Figure 4-L illustrates a correlation coefficient which is visually > 0.5 given its statistical significance; the Examiner notes that regression R values increase monotonically as a function of the number of variables used in the model; that is, adding additional variables would not decrease the R value in the linear regression; hence, hence, it is at once envisaged that a regression using the independent variable of Figure 4-L would also have similar predictive power, even if the regression coefficient involves additional independent variables).
+As to claim 4, Isaka teaches the method according to claim 1, wherein formula (I) is used with a correlation coefficient of R≥0.5, or R≥0.8 (Figure 4-L illustrates a correlation coefficient which is visually > 0.5 given its statistical significance; the Examiner notes that regression R values increase monotonically as a function of the number of variables used in the model; that is, adding additional variables would not decrease the R value in the linear regression; hence, hence, it is at once envisaged that a regression using the independent variable of Figure 4-L would also have similar predictive power, even if the regression coefficient involves additional independent variables).

 As to claim 6, Isaka teaches the method according to claim 1, wherein